lbragstad/notes/code-review-checklist.md

 * If the patch is fixing a bug, does it link to a bug?

 > Bug links can be found in the footer of the commit message.
-Reviewing the
+Carefully reading
-> linked bug both before reviewing the patch, and after, is a good way to gain
+> the linked bug report before reviewing the patch, and after, is a good way to
-> additional context around what the author is trying to accomplish and ensure
+> gain additional context around what the author is proposing.
-> the patch addresses the issue documented in the bug report.

 * If the patch is delivering a feature, does it link to a spec or blueprint?